zhxiaodangjia/COVIDNET/README.md

 The preprocessing steps evaluated include cropping and segmentation of the lungs based on the 2D Lung segmentation available at [GitHub](https://github.com/imlab-uiip/lung-segmentation-2d).
 This network is also included in the segmenter directory of this respository.
 The description of all the experiments and results can be consulted on:

 J.D.
 Arias-Londoño, J.A.
 Gómez-García, L. Moro-Velázquez, J.I.
 Godino-Llorente.
 Artificial Intelligence applied to chest X-Ray images for the automatic detection of COVID-19.
 A thoughtful evaluation approach.
-In press IEEE Access, 2020.
+IEEE Access, vol 8.
+2020.
 [Open access](https://ieeexplore.ieee.org/document/9293268)

 If you find our work useful, can cite our paper using: